parthshah231/learning_typescript/README.md

 - **Fixed parameters**: These are parameters that a function expects to receive in a specific order, and they are required.
 - **Optional parameters**: These are parameters that can be omitted when calling a function.
 They have default values or are marked as optional using a `?` symbol.
 - **Rest parameters**: These are used when you want to pass an arbitrary number of arguments to a function.
 The rest parameters are represented by `...` followed by the parameter name.

+### Classes

+Classes are blueprints for creating objects in TypeScript.
+They help define the structure and behavior of an object.
+Here's an overview of the components of a class and what you can do with classes:

+#### Components of a Class

+- **Class variables**: Variables that hold data associated with the class.
+They can have different access modifiers:
+   - **Private**: Only accessible within the class.
+   - **Protected**: Accessible within the class and its subclasses.
+   - **Public**: Accessible from anywhere.

+- **Class methods**: Functions defined within a class that perform specific actions or provide functionality.

+#### What You Can Do with Classes

+- **Abstraction**: Define abstract concepts or entities that hide implementation details.
+- **Inheritance**: Create subclasses (derived classes) based on existing classes (superclasses or base classes) to inherit their properties and methods.
+- **Composition**: Build complex classes by combining smaller classes or components.
+- **Encapsulation**: Bundle data (properties) and operations (methods) together within a class and control their access.
+- **Polymorphism**: Allow objects to take on different forms or exhibit different behaviors based on context.
+- **Interfaces**: Define contracts or blueprints for objects, specifying required properties and methods.
+- **Modules/Namespaces**: Organize and encapsulate related code into separate files or logical units.